cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 ```

 .. requirement:: F_LUI_01
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The LUI behavior shall be applied when the opcode is LUI.

-.. requirement:: F_LUI_02
   :rationale: The LUI instruction shall load the 20 upper bits of the instruction immediate into the destination register and fill the remaining bits with zeros.
 This is the default behavior for instruction immediates as stated in F_INSTR_IMMEDIATE_02 and F_INSTR_IMMEDIATE_03.
   :derivedfrom: U_INSTRUCTION_SET_01

-  The result of LUI shall be the value of its first parameter.
+  When the opcode is LUI, the register pointed by the rd field shall be loaded with the immediate value.

 AUIPC
 `````